 Many people have the idea that if they don’t eat all day and then chow down on whatever they want during the Thanksgiving feast, they will consume less calories.
 Although possible, it is highly unlikely.
 What is more likely to happen is that you starve yourself and then see all of the delicious food in front of you and your eyes suddenly become bigger than your stomach.
-You grab spoonful after spoonful of each dish until your plate resembles a small mountain.
+You grab heaping spoonful after spoonful of each dish until your plate resembles a small mountain.
 Then you hastily devour it without ever stopping for a breath.
 You may even go back for seconds on that sweet potato casserole that was so satisfying.
 It isn’t until about 30 minutes have passed that you realize how bloated you are feeling and how you wish you had worn pants with an elastic waistband.
 You soon have those feelings of regret wash over you.

 How do we prevent this?
 Make sure to eat beforehand.
 Depending on when your Thanksgiving meal is served (lunch or dinner) you may need to have two meals, breakfast and lunch.
 Of course, I’m not saying have a huge pancake, eggs, and bacon type of breakfast but at least something with a little fiber and protein to start the day off.
 Think oatmeal with eggs, half of a whole wheat bagel with cream cheese, whole grain toast and peanut butter.
-Both the protein and fiber will help to keep you full longer and you won’t feel the need to completely stuff yourself.
+Both the protein and fiber will help to keep you full longer and you won’t feel the need to completely stuff yourself later.
 If Thanksgiving is a dinner, make sure to have a lunch as well.
 Again, it doesn’t need to be large, just satisfying so you won’t be tempted to gorge yourself at dinner.